José Andrés Discusses Feeding People Displaced By Hurricanes

-José Andrés refuses to turn his back on survivors of natural disasters disasters.
+José Andrés refuses to turn his back on survivors of natural disasters.

 The Michelin-starred chef from Spain had opened critically acclaimed restaurants across North America, and helped to popularize “small plates” dining in the U.S.